 It’s often wrongly assumed that modern interfaces are offputting to customers with low digital skills or low digital confidence levels but this isn’t borne out by engagement results.

-The image above demonstrates the needless barriers that many websites or portals place in the way of customer engagement. interfaces that are offputting, not only to those with low digital skills but also to digitally-savvy groups who value their time too much to wade through a system that is a struggle to navigate and isn’t personalised to their needs.
+The image above demonstrates the needless barriers that many websites or portals place in the way of customer engagement.
+Poorly designed, confusing interfaces can be offputting, not only to those with low digital skills but also to digitally-savvy groups who value their time too much to wade through a system that is a struggle to navigate and isn’t personalised to their needs.
 After all, this is what we have become acclimatised to through our use of the likes of Google, Amazon and Facebook.
 If you add in admin anxiety or stress due to mental or physical health challenges, then you have a recipe for failure and when those disengaged (or rather under-served) individuals turn to the phone lines, there are too many like-minded people also trying to get through.
 Lose-lose.

 The knock-on effect of digital transformation can, perhaps surprisingly, be to improve services for that relatively small but important group of customers who currently do not have the means, inclination or the skills to engage.
 Furthermore, as business requirements change, so digital systems can be configured, easily and simply, to keep up with fluctuating or developing circumstances.
 This makes digital transformation a good investment, both financially, automating a wide range of routine but time-consuming tasks and as a consequence, freeing up capacity and resources for those who still like to hear a human voice. .
 Win-win.